Job Satisfaction and Employment

 Wages

 The Toyota Boshoku group respects the concept of equal pay for equal work and fully complies with minimum wage standards and other laws and regulations of each country and region.
+We apply consistent remuneration standards regardless of gender, and there is no difference in pay for members with the same grade and job level.
 Management also confers with labor organizations to ensure wage levels support an adequate standard of living for company members and their families.

 As part of our compensation system, Toyota Boshoku has introduced a performance-linked scheme in which bonus payment levels for manager (G3) and above are determined based on the company's performance in the previous fiscal year.
 Bonus payment levels for union members are also determined based on company performance, through labor-management discussions.